Soncresity-Industries/SChat-Tweak/README.md

-> [!IMPORTANT]
-> ## Project Archival and Licensing Notice
->
-> **This project is no longer actively maintained and this repository has been archived.**
->
-> We want to thank all contributors and users for their support over the project's lifetime.
-While development has ceased, the code remains available for those who may find it useful.
->
-> If you want to fork, redistribute, or continue development of this project (BunnyTweak), read [Important Clarification Regarding Licensing](#important-clarification-regarding-licensing) to understand your rights and the actual applicable license.

-# BunnyTweak
+# SChat Tweak (iOS)

 ![screenshot](https://adriancastro.dev/c6wkhfl0rq1f.PNG)

-Tweak to inject [Bunny](https://github.com/pyoncord/Bunny) and [OpenInDiscord](https://github.com/castdrian/OpenInDiscord) into Discord.
-Forked from [VendettaTweak](https://github.com/vendetta-mod/VendettaTweak) and modified to match with [BunnyXposed](https://github.com/pyoncord/BunnyXposed)'s behavior.
+Tweak to inject [SChat](https://github.com/Soncresity-Industries/SChat-iOS) and [OpenInDiscord](https://github.com/Soncresity-Industries/OpenInDiscord) into Discord.
+Forked from
+[BunnyTweak](https://github.com/pyoncord/BunnyTweak) which is forked from [VendettaTweak](https://github.com/vendetta-mod/VendettaTweak) and modified to match with [SChat-Xposed](https://github.com/Soncresity-Industries/SChat-Xposed)'s behavior.

 > [!WARNING]
 > When sideloading with an ADP account cert, some functionality will break.
 If you value these features, sideload with a local development certificate instead.
 There is a workaround available that fixes one of the issues.
 See below for details.